-Outside of self-termination, participants in the VTC program may be terminated as a Treatment Team decision carried out by the Judge.
+Outside of self-termination, participants in the VTC may be terminated as a Treatment Team decision carried out by the Judge.
 The following situations may result in termination.

-- Participant has continually failed to follow the rules of the VTC program. - Participant does not follow the individualized treatment plan. - Participant attempts to adulterate a urine drug screen. - Participant needs are outside the scope of services provided at the VTC program. - Participant is re-arrested for new criminal charges while in the program. - Participant knowingly involves another participant in prohibited actions. - Participant enters a sexual/romantic relationship with another VTC program participant. - Participant is a danger to other VTC participants and/or VTC members. - Participant absconds from the VTC program.
+- Participant has continually failed to follow the rules of the VTC. - Participant attempts to adulterate a urine drug screen. - Participant needs are outside the scope of services provided at the VTC. - Participant is re-arrested for new criminal charges while in the program. - Participant knowingly involves another participant in prohibited actions. - Participant enters a sexual/romantic relationship with another VTC participant. - Participant absconds. - •